betrybe/manual-arquiteto-moderno/translation_en/chapter_06_EN.md

 We must highlight two main advantages of a cluster, especially in very large database environments:

 * **Fault Tolerance**: as there is more than one server or instance for users to connect, the database cluster offers an alternative in case of a server failure.
-When dealing with thousands of machines in a single [_data center_](https://pt.wikipedia.org/wiki/Centro_de_processamento_de_dados), such failures are a present issue;
+When dealing with thousands of machines in a single [data center](https://pt.wikipedia.org/wiki/Centro_de_processamento_de_dados), such failures are a present issue;

 * **Load Balancing**: the cluster is usually configured to automatically allocate users to the least used server so that the use of the structure available to the database is optimized.